 Did you get any more ideas about the ways to create an optical illusion?
 Describe your mathematical thinking about ways to do that.
 Can you see any patterns, fractions, or decimals in your art work?
 Where are they?
-Think of a mathematical question that you could ask about your art work, that you can give to friend.
-Ask your friend your question, and ask them to justify their answer - giving clear reason for the methods and solutions they come up with.
+Can you identify any different quadrilaterals?
+Think of a mathematical question that you could ask about your art work, that you can give to a friend.
+Ask your friend your question, and ask them to justify their answer - giving clear reasons for the methods and solutions they come up with.
 If someone else wanted to recreate your art work, what directions would you give them?
-Give precise mathematical statements so that someone could recreate your art without looking at i t.
+Give precise mathematical statements so that someone could recreate your art without looking at it.